How to Lower Estrogen

 5) Histamine and mast cell activation

-Estrogen stimulates mast cells to make more histamine and down-regulates the DAO enzyme you need to clear histamine.
-The result is more histamine, which, unfortunately, then stimulates the ovaries to make more estrogen.
-The net result is a vicious cycle of:
+Estrogen stimulates mast cells to release histamine and reduces the DAO enzyme needed to clear histamine.
+The result is more histamine, which can, in turn, stimulate more estrogen, creating a vicious cycle:

 estrogen → histamine → estrogen → histamine.

 For many women, symptoms of “estrogen dominance” such as PMS, period pain, and heavy periods improve by reducing histamine by avoiding cow’s dairy and other strategies.
-Read The curious link between histamine intolerance and estrogen.
+Read: The curious link between histamine intolerance and estrogen.

 6) Estrogen receptor hypersensitivity